inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 Allows users to create quizzes or surveys hosted on their WordPress install.

-** BETA **

-This is a beta release and shouldn't be classed as reliable.
 There will be bugs and faults - hopefully not too many.
 Bug reports are crucial to improving the plugin.

 **Features**